nestybox/sysbox-ee/docs/user-guide/kind.md

 The reason the tool is so simple: the Sysbox container runtime creates the containers such that they can run K8s seamlessly inside.
-Thus, Kindbox need only deploy the containers with Docker and run `kubeadm` within them to set them up.
-It's that easy.
+Thus, Kindbox need only deploy the containers with Docker and run `kubeadm` within them to set them up. **It's that easy**.

 For this same reason, no specialized Docker images are needed for the containers that act as K8s nodes.
-That is, the image does not use complex entrypoints or require complex Docker commands for its deployment.
+In other words, the K8s node image does not require complex entrypoints or complex Docker commands for its deployment.

 This is important because it enables you to fully control the contents of the image and easily change it to your needs.